upardhi/Canvas-Module/README.md

-# Image-Merging
+# Canvas Modules
-Function for merging two image using javascript canvas
+# Function for merging two image using javascript canvas
+# Code for canvas size adjustment according to the available area.